hoehermann/purple-gowhatsapp/README.md

 * `message-cache-size`
   Stores a number (default: 100) of messages in local volatile memory.
 Cached messages are used to provide context when displaying reactions.

+* `fetch-history`
+  If set to true (default: false), the history of conversations will be displayed.
+This feature is experimental.
+WhatsApp servers send the history once during the linking process.
+Messages will appear out-of-order.
+Files will be downloaded again.
+If used when linking for the first time (without prior population of the buddy list), it may add name-less contacts to the buddy list.

 * `inline-images`
   If set to true (default), images will automatically be downloaded and embedded in the conversation window.